Igor Stimac: Everyone, including Sunil Chhetri, needs to fight for a place | Goal.com

 "Of course, Sunil (Chhetri) is very valuable to our team.
 He is a role model to these young players who are knocking on the door.
 He has played so many games, he is so experienced, and has scored so many goals.
 But as well as others, he needs to fight for a place in the team.

-He went on to reveal that he was mighty impressed with the attitude of all the playes in the camp, especially the senior figures.
+He went on to reveal that he was mighty impressed with the attitude of all the players in the camp, especially the senior figures.

 "I expect not only from Sunil, from Gurpreet (Singh Sandhu), from (Sandesh) Jhingan as well to be a role model to young players in a positive way.
 And not in a negative way because they are the ones who are looked at (by upcoming talents).
 Young players always look at what Sunil is doing, what Jhingan is doing.
 So I'm quite happy with their behaviour until now and I strongly believe that we will work together as much as he (Sunil) did before," said Stimac.